luzhoutao/The-Monopoly-GUI-verision/README.md

 # The monopoly
-This is the term project of the course "Oject-oriented Programming".
+This is the term project of the course "Object-oriented Programming".

 directory | description
 --------- | -----------